angular/angular/aio/content/guide/migration-solution-style-tsconfig.md

 Solution-style `tsconfig.json` files provide an improved editing experience and fix several long-standing defects when editing files in an IDE.
-IDE's that leverage the TypeScript language service (for example, vscode), will only use tsconfigs that are named `tsconfig.json`.
+IDE's that leverage the TypeScript language service (for example, [Visual Studio Code](https://code.visualstudio.com)), will only use
+TypeScript configuration files that are named `tsconfig.json`.
 In complex projects, there may be more than one compilation unit and each of these units may have different settings and options.